Kelidar

 Kelidar (کلیدر) is a novel written by Mahmoud Dowlatabadi in Persian.
-The novel consists of 10 books in 5 volumes.
-The book was written in 15 years, and includes Iranian folkloric themes.
-Kelidar has been translated into different languages.
-Kelidar refers to the name of a mountain and a village in Khorasan, where the events of the novel took place.
+Comprising ten books in five volumes, the novel was written over a period of fifteen years.
+It draws extensively on Iranian folkloric themes and has been translated into several languages.
+The title refers to both a mountain and a village in the Khorasan region of Iran, which serve as the principal setting for the events of the novel.

 Plot

-The novel is about the life of a Kurdish family in Sabzevar, faced with the hostility of neighbouring villagers despite cultural similarities and the tragic story of a young rebel named Gul Mohammad, who appeared in the role of Robin Hood and rose up against the government to free the oppressed peasants from the oppression of the lords and khans of Diosirt, but soon his movement was defeated from within, and finally he and His companions are killed by machine gun fire..
-It is set against the highly charged political climate in Iran after World War II, between 1946 and 1949.
+The novel depicts the life of a Kurdish family living in Sabzevar, who face hostility from neighboring villagers despite shared cultural traits.
+Central to the narrative is the figure of Gul Mohammad, a young rebel who assumes a Robin Hood–like role, rising up against the state and the local lords and khans of Diosirt in an attempt to liberate oppressed peasants.
+His movement ultimately collapses due to internal divisions, and he and his companions are killed by machine-gun fire.
+The story unfolds against the tense political climate of Iran in the aftermath of World War II, specifically between 1946 and 1949.